-Like other types of maintenance, time-based maintenance can be beneficial when used as part of a larger maintenance strategy.
+Like other types of maintenance, TbM can be beneficial when used as part of a larger maintenance management strategy.

-- Minimal Training: Time-based maintenance tasks are relatively simple and usually don’t require extensive training to learn.
+- Minimal Training: Time-based tasks are relatively simple and usually don’t require extensive training to learn.

 - Lower Long-term Cost: Compared to breakdown or corrective maintenance (CM), time-based maintenance is relatively inexpensive.

 - Easy to Implement: Unlike predictive maintenance (PdM) or condition-based monitoring, time-based maintenance does not require additional sensors or equipment to decide when assets require service.

 - Predictable Schedule: Since time-based maintenance follows a set time interval, maintenance schedules are consistent and predictable.

 - Effective for Continuously Running Assets: Wear and tear is more predictable for assets that run continuously, allowing maintenance work to be scheduled at regular intervals.

 Organizations that rely heavily on time-based maintenance can face some challenges:

 - Ignores Other Causes of Failure: Time-based maintenance assumes that failures are age-related and does not take into account the actual condition of assets.
 As many maintenance professionals know, many breakdowns and failures do not occur at regular, predictable intervals.

 - Too Frequent Schedule Introduces Risk: A maintenance activity may introduce a risk of incorrect re-assembly, misalignment, or other errors.
 A too frequent maintenance schedule heightens this risk.

 - Too Infrequent Schedule Leads to Excessive Failures: A too infrequent maintenance schedule risks preventing predictable asset failures.